64 Types of Roofing • Complete List of Roofing Materials

 Low-slope roofs are often called “flat roofs”, although it’s extremely rare for a roof to actually be completely flat.

-Good roof design will ensure that all roofs have at least some slope, so water can drain off of them.
+Good roof design will ensure that all types of roofing have at least some slope, so water can drain off the roof.
 Water is corrosive and you don’t want it sitting on a roof for any longer than it has to.

 Any roof with a slope of less than 3-in-12 can be considered a low-slope roof, and the roof covering on a low-slope roof is called a “membrane”.